teaching-sessions/vuact-study-group/lessons/week-1-configuration.md

 ![a series of tubes](https://media.giphy.com/media/hWSCVQEfDP6ADsLweg/giphy.gif)

 #### First rule of development club: Delete your node_modules and package-lock and npm install

+#### Second rule of development club: Sir, did you turn off VSCode and turn it back on again?

 ![first rule of dev club](https://media.giphy.com/media/YAy9NNu16pYYg/giphy.gif)